tavinus/pdfScale/README.md

      Inches |     11.7 x 8.3
 ```
 #### Scale by 0.95 (-5%)
+This also shows a very special case of PDF file that has no `/MediaBox` defined,
+because it is a dumb container of n-up printed binary PDF pages.
+So, `grep` fails on this one.
 ```
 $ pdfscale -v ../input-nup.pdf
 pdfscale v2.0.2 - Verbose Execution